In this Magaluf Majorca travel guide, find out about one of Spain’s most notorious and infamous party resorts.

 If you’ve arrived at this article and expect to read about Magaluf being the central crime scene in Mallorca, well this is not what this Magaluf Majorca travel guide is all about

-Of course Magaluf has had its share of controversy over the years.
-Still, the relevant information, for now, is to treat a holiday to Magaluf in the same way as you would going on holiday to anywhere else on the island.
+Of course, Magaluf has had its share of controversy over the years.
+Still, the relevant information, for now, is to treat a holiday to Magaluf in the same way as you would go on a holiday anywhere else on the island.

-Look after your belongings and look after everyone in your party.
+Look after your belongings and look after everyone at your party.

-And don’t leave valuables laying around.
+And don’t leave valuables lying around.
 And that includes expensive trainers on the beach while you go for a swim.

 Because there are opportunists everywhere.

-And there have been reports of muggings in the resort, which often go buy with no arrests being made.
+And there have been reports of muggings in the resort, which often go by with no arrests being made.

 If you want to read more about crime in Magaluf, then check out this article here: